Accessible Flipbooks: How to Create Inclusive Content with Flipsnack

 FAQ on accessibility

-An accessibility checker is a tool that scans digital content — like PDFs, websites, or documents — to find issues that could make it hard for people with disabilities to use.
-It looks for problems such as missing alt text, poor color contrast, broken heading structures, or elements that can’t be accessed with a keyboard.
-There are automated tools like WAVE, axe, and Lighthouse, as well as built-in options in Word, Acrobat, and Google Docs.
-But even the best tools can miss things, which is why manual testing is often needed to catch issues like unclear link text or confusing layouts.
+An accessibility checker scans digital content like PDFs, websites, or documents to flag issues that block people with disabilities from using it.
+It catches problems such as missing alt text, low color contrast, broken heading structures, and elements that fail keyboard access.
+Free tools like WAVE, axe, and Lighthouse cover most automated checks, and Word, Acrobat, and Google Docs all have built-in options too.
+Even so, no tool catches everything.
+Manual testing is still the only way to spot issues like unclear link text or confusing layouts.

 Yes.
 In Flipsnack, you can go back into the editor at any time to adjust accessibility settings, add or update page descriptions, or regenerate AI summaries.
 Any changes you make can be saved and republished without needing to recreate the flipbook from scratch.